dendibakh/perf-book/chapters/11-Machine-Code-Layout-Optimizations/11-9 Code footprint.md

 I stop my analysis at this point as further investigations are outside the scope of this case study.
 For readers who are interested in continuing the analysis, I suggest drilling down into the Frontend Bound category according to the TMA methodology and looking at metrics such as `ICache_Misses`, `ITLB_Misses`, `DSB coverage`, and others.

 Another useful tool to study the code footprint is [llvm-bolt-heatmap](https://github.com/llvm/llvm-project/blob/main/bolt/docs/Heatmaps.md)[^4], which is a part of llvm's BOLT project.
 This tool can produce code heatmaps that give a fine-grained understanding of the code layout in your application.
-It is primary used to evaluate the original layout of hot code and confirming that the optimized layout is more compact.
+It is primarily used to evaluate the original layout of hot code and confirm that the optimized layout is more compact.

 [^1]: perf-tools - [https://github.com/aayasin/perf-tools](https://github.com/aayasin/perf-tools)
 [^2]: The code footprint data collected by `perf-tools` is not exact since it is based on sampling LBR records.
 Other tools like Intel's `sde -footprint`, unfortunately, don't provide code footprint.
 However, it is not hard to write a PIN-based tool yourself that will measure the exact code footprint.
 [^3]: It is not always true: an application itself may be tiny, but call into multiple other dynamically linked libraries, or it may make heavy use of kernel code.
 [^4]: llvm-bolt-heatmap - [https://github.com/llvm/llvm-project/blob/main/bolt/docs/Heatmaps.md](https://github.com/llvm/llvm-project/blob/main/bolt/docs/Heatmaps.md)
-[^5]: It doesn't matter which machine you use for collecting code footprint as it depends on the program and input data, and not on characteristics of a particular machine.
+[^5]: It doesn't matter which machine you use for collecting code footprint as it depends on the program and input data, and not on the characteristics of a particular machine.
 As a sanity check, I ran it on a Skylake-based machine and got very similar results.